solo-io/bumblebee/docs/getting_started.md

 ```

 This defines a BPF map of type ring-buffer.
 A ring-buffer map is commonly used to stream events from
 kernel space to user space.
-The kernel eBPF probe writes to the wring buffer, and a user-mode program can asynchronously read events from the buffer.
+The kernel eBPF probe writes to the ring buffer, and a user-mode program can asynchronously read events from the buffer.

 Note the section the map is in: `.maps.print` - this has special meaning in `bee` - it instructs it to display this map as a stream of events (think logs and not metrics).